diegobonilla98/Interesting-Deep-Learning-Functions/README.md

-# Interesting-Deep-Learning-Losses
+# Interesting-Deep-Learning-Functions
-Some losses that are not in the usual libraries.
+Some losses, layers and other stuff that is not in the usual libraries.